Labor Party (Romania): Origins

 A rebellious aristocrat and landowner, Diamandy was introduced to socialism ca. 1887, when he wrote his first articles in the Marxist review Contemporanul.
 In the 1890s, he had set up in Paris his own L'Ère Nouvelle, which represented a heterodox form of Marxism, and helped launch the writing career of Georges Sorel.
 As the latter noted, Diamandy was an "unreliable" character, who "simply disappeared" from his life at some point.
 Diamandy's pragmatic Marxism was developed during his years in the Romanian Social Democratic Workers' Party (PSDMR), where he sought to introduce a policy of alliances with the establishment parties: first a cartel with the Conservative Party, and later a form of close cooperation with the PNL, to the point of merger.

-By 1899, he supported making the PSDMR into a reformist "National Democratic" or "Progressive Democratic" party, and sealed deals with the PNL's own "Poporanist" (agrarian) wing.
+By 1899, Diamandy supported making the PSDMR into a reformist "National Democratic" or "Progressive Democratic" party, and sealed deals with the PNL's own "Poporanist" (agrarian) wing.
 This effectively split the PSDMR into two or more factions: the "generous youth" faction, led by Diamandy and Vasile Morțun, registered with the PNL.
 During the following 10 years, Diamandy, still calling himself a dialectical materialist, became an internal critic of National Liberalism.
 His Revista Democrației Române accused the PNL establishment of having turned reactionary and sketched out a plan for the introduction of universal male suffrage.
 Pushed out of political affairs by the PNL's leadership before the March 1911 elections, Diamandy focused on his activity as a comedic writer.
-He returned into the mainstream during the early stages of World War I, when Romania preserved a policy of neutrality under PNL Prime Minister Ion I. C. Brătianu.
+He returned to the mainstream during the early stages of World War I, when Romania preserved a policy of neutrality under PNL Prime Minister Ion I. C. Brătianu.
 The latter selected Diamandy as his semi-official envoy to Entente countries, where he negotiated deals and treaties of mutual assistance.

-He was again elected to Chamber in 1914, where he showed himself to be a cautious supporter of an alliance between Romania and the Entente.
+Diamandy was again elected to Chamber in 1914, where he showed himself to be a cautious supporter of an alliance between Romania and the Entente.
 In summer 1916, Brătianu agreed to a political and territorial deal, and Romania entered the war as an Entente country.
 Diamandy fought in the subsequent campaign, but was soon hospitalized for a heart condition.
 In short while, Romania was overwhelmed by the Central Powers, losing the Battle of Bucharest; the government and the Chamber were moved to Iași, the provisional capital, and Romania continued to fight alongside the Russian Empire.
 Retaking his seat, Diamandy reemerged as one of Brătianu's extreme critics, accusing him of having mismanaged the whole campaign.
 The February Revolution of 1917 installed a left-leaning and republican Government of Russia, which rekindled Diamandy's radicalism.
 Reportedly, he argued that the new Russian democracy was incompatible with Brătianu's "tyrannical" government.